 Many people believe that indoor cats do not need parasite prevention, but the reality is that indoor cats are still at risk of certain parasites, including fleas and worms.
 Here's what you need to know about parasite prevention for indoor cats.

 Indoor cats can still be at risk of fleas and worms, so it is important to use preventative products to protect them.
 Fleas can be carried inside on clothes or other pets and can cause discomfort and health problems for cats.
 Worms can be transmitted through contact with contaminated faeces or by ingesting insects.
 Common worms that affect cats include roundworms, hookworms and tapeworms, which can cause a range of health problems.
 In addition to using preventative products, keeping your cat's environment clean is also important to reduce the risk of infestations.

 Spread the Cost of Parasite Prevention With Pet Health for Life

-Our Pet Health for Life Plan is a great way to spread the cost and save on your pet’s routine healthcare.
+At Pets'N,Vets, Our Pet Health for Life Plan is a great way to spread the cost and save on your pet’s routine healthcare.
 You will receive all the essential treatments to keep your cat free from ticks, fleas, worms and ear mites alongside routine checks which keeps your cat in the best possible health and helps them lead happier lives.